 - Air coming through the ducts isn’t as cold as it should be.

 - You’re noticing whistling or burbling sounds when the AC is on.

 - Your evaporator coil is iced over due to having an issue handling humidity.

 Suspect your system is losing refrigerant?
 You need a licensed heating and cooling service specialist to repair the leak and replenish the proper amount of refrigerant in your equipment.
 Call us at 203-772-8319 for help.

 3. AC Not Blowing Enough Air

-- If you’re still not experiencing ample cold air, you should have your duct system inspected by a professional like Giordanos Heating and Air Conditioning.
-Your ducts could need to be fixed or relinked in hard-to-reach spots like your attic, basement or crawl space.
+- If you’re still not receiving ample chilly air, you should have your ductwork checked by a professional like Giordanos Heating and Air Conditioning.
+Your ductwork could need to be fixed or rejoined in hard-to-reach spots like your attic, basement or crawl space.